-The projected release date of the 2022 edition of the DFCC is October 2022!
+The projected release date of the 2023 edition of the DFCC is in 2023!
 More updates to follow…

 The DFCC was first published by Federal Defenders of San Diego, Inc. in 1980.
 In its original format, it featured thirteen chapters.
 The 2001 edition featured twenty-one chapters, covering all aspects federal criminal practice.
 For the first time in 2010, Federal Defenders of San Diego, Inc., partnered with federal defender offices across the nation to draft the most exhaustive edition.
 The 2016 edition features updates to every chapter and critical information on emerging and changing areas of federal criminal practice.